 recognition of his constant labor in the promotion of civic beauty,

-community righteousness and world peace.” *
+community righteousness, and world peace.”

-This is an especially beautiful area to watch the sunset at as you can get a great view if it is clear.
+This is an especially beautiful area to watch the sunset as you can get a great view if it is clear.
 To head down from the mountain, simply go back the way that you came.

-If you have been up there or have additional information on the mountain make sure to leave it in the comments and get directions below.
+If you have been up there or have additional information on the mountain, make sure to leave it in the comments and get directions below.

-*Information taken from the Mission Inn Website
+*Some information above from the Mission Inn Website